 A numerical value indicating the epochs during which the training is conducted (default = 100).

-A character value describing the CPU/GPU device ("cpu", "cuda", "mps") on which the neural network should be trained on (default = "cpu")
+A character value describing the CPU/GPU device ("cpu", "cuda", "mps") on which the neural network should be trained on.
+As a default, device = "cpu".

 If set to integer, training will terminate if the loss increases over a predetermined number of consecutive epochs and apply validation loss when available.
 Default is FALSE, no early stopping is applied.